We’re big supporters of remote work here at IMPACT.

 But there are a lot of remote tools you probably haven’t heard of that can be great alternatives (or additions) to the ones on those lists.

-Today, we’re going to look at four tools that focus on connecting you with your team while you are working remote and shout-out some tools we’ve mentioned previously that fit here as well.
+Today, we’re going to look at five tools that focus on connecting you with your team while you are working remote and shout-out some tools we’ve mentioned previously that fit here as well.

 This article is part of our IMPACT Toolbox series.

 With IMPACT Toolbox, we discuss all of the latest (and sometimes underrated) sales and marketing tools that you need to try.